rhe33/cs400-X-Team-009/proposal.md

 We would use a doubly linked list to determine the predecessors and successors of a class.

-For example, CS300 has a predecessor of CS200 and a successor of CS400.
+For example, CS300 has a predecessor of CS200 and CS301 and a lists of successors including CS400.

 We will have a Node class to store the information of each class, like the description, number of credits, and breadth.